phile314/TPT-2014/3824985/Feedback1.md

 Looks good.

 ###Exercise 7 (Peirce's law)
-Great, as far as I understand it.
+Great, as far as I understand it. +0.2 bonus.

 ###Exercise 8 (LEQ)
 Same as Wouter's solution.